birromer/pfsp-grasp/README.md

 as well the libraries Random and Statistics

 You can install those libraries with the following commands:
-* Open the julia consile by typing `julia` in a terminal
+* Open the julia console by typing `julia` in a terminal
 * Press `]` and write the command `add Random Statistics`
 * After that you can close the REPL by typing a backspace followed by `exit()`